gohugoio/hugo/docs/content/overview/introduction.md

 ## What is Hugo?

 Hugo is a general-purpose website framework.
 Technically speaking, Hugo is a static site generator.
-This means that unlike systems like WordPress, Ghost and Drupal which run on your web server expensively building a page every time a visitor requests one, Hugo does the building when you create your content.
+This means that, unlike systems like WordPress, Ghost and Drupal, which run on your web server expensively building a page every time a visitor requests one, Hugo does the building when you create your content.
 Since websites are viewed far more often then they are edited, Hugo is optimized for website viewing while providing a great writing experience.

 Sites built with Hugo are extremely fast and very secure.
-Hugo sites can be hosted anywhere including Heroku, GoDaddy, GitHub pages, S3 and Cloudfront and work well with CDNs.
-Hugo sites run without dependencies on expensive run times like Ruby, Python or PHP and without dependencies on any databases.
+Hugo sites can be hosted anywhere, including Heroku, GoDaddy, GitHub Pages, Amazon S3 and CloudFront, and work well with CDNs.
+Hugo sites run without dependencies on expensive runtimes like Ruby, Python or PHP and without dependencies on any databases.

 We think of Hugo as the ideal website creation tool.
 With nearly instant